Rezzt-93/-data-analytics-portfolio-projects/sql/NBA exploration/README.md

 ## 4. International Players

-The international player analysis examined the overall share, long-term development, leading countries, and scoring performance of players recorded outside the USA.
+The international player analysis examined how the number and percentage of players recorded outside the USA changed across the available seasons.

 ### Growth Across Seasons